sailscastshq/docs.sailscasts.com/docs/boring-stack/slipway.md

 # Deploy on Slipway

-Let's deploy your app on [Slipway](https://github.com/sailscastshq/slipway) :rocket:
+This page covers deploying a Boring Stack app on [Slipway](https://github.com/sailscastshq/slipway).

 ::: tip Recommended for self-hosting
-Slipway is our recommended deployment platform for self-hosting.
-It's built from the ground up for The Boring JavaScript Stack — it understands your Sails app, your Dockerfile, your database, and your Redis out of the box.
+Slipway is the recommended self-hosting option in these docs.
+It detects the app's Sails setup, Dockerfile, database, and Redis configuration.

-No glue code, no adapters, no translating between your stack and your platform.
-Just push your code and Slipway handles the rest — with push-to-deploy, automatic SSL, preview environments, database management, background jobs monitoring, and a full operational dashboard all running on your own server.
+It also provides push-to-deploy, automatic SSL, preview environments, database management, and background job monitoring on the same server.
 :::

 ## Install Slipway